JASchilz/AnkiSyncDuolingo/README.md

 # AnkiSyncDuolingo
 Pull words you've learned from Duolingo into Anki 2.1.50+

-🔴 **NOTICE**: Because of recent changes to the Duolingo service, this plugin is no longer able to retrieve translations from Duolingo.
-Because of the holidays, Follow https://github.com/JASchilz/AnkiSyncDuolingo/issues/61 for more information. 🔴
+🔴 **NOTICE**: Because of recent changes by Duolingo, this plugin is now **unstable** and you may encounter problems when trying to log into Duolingo.
+Follow https://github.com/JASchilz/AnkiSyncDuolingo/issues/64 for more information. 🔴

 ## Installing